Genesis Reviews

 Exile is a game with two distinct visual appearances.
 The first is an overworld map, which has a rather clean and at times simple look.
 It initially comes of feeling like it’s more solid colors than anything, but a closer look reveals there are some details in the various objects and locales, as well as shading that ranges from simple (buildings, etc.), to more detailed (trees, etc.).
 The animation for the people walking around in this view is kept to the usual three main frames that we’ve seen in many RPGs of the era, and while the characters are a bit smaller than you might be used to seeing, they still have some shading and such to make them look descent.
 However, the game has a second mode of play, and this is where the visuals change.

 When you’re in the side-scrolling action platformer mode, the graphics take a considerable jump up.
 Noticeably more shading, smoother animation on the characters and more little touches (like flickering torches and falling snow) help make the areas you fight in look better.
 The characters are larger as well, allowing for more detail to be present in their designs.
 The level layouts are pretty straight forward until you get about 2/3 of the way into the game (some tricky door mazes await), and there’s not a lot of visual depth in terms of parallax scrolling.
 There is some in spots, but generally the backgrounds nice looking, if flat.
 But, with a lot of locales being in dungeons and caves, that last part’s a little excusable.
-A final point about the graphics, is that scattered throughout the game are cut scenes.
+A final point about the graphics is that scattered throughout the game are cut scenes.
 They aren’t very long, or all that heavy with animation, but they look fine with some animation at times.
 So all in all, Exile looks pretty good for a 1991 game.
 Not great, and a bit unbalanced between the two mode types visually, but pretty good.

 With sound, the game is a bit lacking in one sense… namely, the sound effects.
 There are some, but they’re relegated to the action scenes.
 There, you get the somewhat loud sound of your sword slashing, enemies dying, your character jumping, and so forth.
 While some are OK, others seem a bit odd (like the sound of jumping into the air, which would fit better as a landing sound), and it’s hard not to notice that there really aren’t that many effects in use.
-This goes doubly for the overworld, where the only real sound effect comes when people are talking or you make a selection in a shop… which is the same sound used for both.
+This goes double for the overworld, where the only real sound effect comes when people are talking, or you make a selection in a shop… which is the same sound used for both.
 Otherwise, the overworld is pretty much just music.

 Speaking of which, the music in this game isn’t too bad.
 The compositions range from catchy to moody in feel, and generally stay above average in terms of quality.
 Many songs have a bit of a hip hop-like vibe to them with their beats, which seems a little out of place given the setting, but this is countered a bit by the music’s rather distinct feel thanks to the music engine used, the chosen instruments, and the compositions that offer a little Arabic and Oriental touch here and there to fit more with the game’s setting.
 While it’s true that the instruments chosen might not always be the most pleasant, none of them are gratingly obnoxious, making the music as a whole reasonably enjoyable.